Topics

 Hachioji CampusFaculty of Education Professor Honored as Marianas Tourism Ambassador

-On Tuesday, January 23, 2024, Kyoko Nakayama of the University Faculty of Education Department of Elementary Education Professor was appointed Honorary Tourism Ambassador by the Marianas Visitors Authority at Teikyo University Hachioji Campus.
-Honorary Tourism Ambassadors are awarded to individuals who have made long-term contributions to the promotion of the Marianas and the Marianas tourism industry.
-Professor Nakayama's past activities were highly evaluated and led to this appointment.
+On Tuesday, January 23, 2024, Professor Kyoko Nakayama of Faculty of Education Department of Elementary Education Teikyo University, was appointed an Honorary Tourism Ambassador by the Marianas Visitors Authority at Hachioji Campus.
+The title of Honorary Tourism Ambassador is awarded to individuals who have made long-term contributions to promoting the Mariana Islands and its tourism industry, and Professor Nakayama's past activities were recognized, leading to her appointment.

-On the day of the appointment ceremony, Mr. Christopher A. Concepcion, Director General of the Marianas Visitors Bureau, presented the plaque and thanked Nakayama Professor for his continuous efforts in communicating about the Mariana Islands through his writings and education.
-After the presentation, Nakayama Professor presented Mr. Concepcion with a blue Daruma doll, symbolizing the Mariana Sea, and performed songs such as "Children of the Land and Sea" and "My Land" in Chamorro language, which was met with applause from the audience.
+On the day of the appointment ceremony, Mr. Christopher A. Concepcion, Marianas Tourism Secretary General, presented a plaque and thanked Nakayama Professor for his work in continuously communicating about the Marianas Islands through his writings and education.
+After the presentation, Nakayama Professor presented Mr. Concepcion with a blue Daruma doll, symbolizing the Mariana Sea, and performed songs such as "Children of the Land and Sea" and "My Land" in Chamorro, which was met with applause from the audience.
 Finally, the group visited Teikyo University Museum, where Nakayama Professor serves as Deputy Director, to preview the venue for an exhibition on the Mariana Islands scheduled to run from May to August 2024.
 We will continue to work with the Marianas Visitors Authority.

-Click here for information on the Guma' Famagu'on Tano' Yani Tasi event.
+Click here to see the Guma' Famagu'on Tano' Yani Tasi event

 State of the day 01